HP Multi Jet Fusion design guidelines

 What is Multi Jet Fusion?

-Multi Jet Fusion (MJF) is an industrial form of additive manufacturing that can be used to produce functional nylon prototypes to higher volume production parts with exceptional design freedom and mechanical properties.
+Multi Jet Fusion (MJF) is an industrial form of 3D printing that can be used to produce functional nylon prototypes to higher volume production parts with exceptional design freedom and mechanical properties.
 The MJF process works by using inkjet nozzles to selectively distribute fusing and detailing agents across a bed layered with nylon powder.
 Unlike selective laser sintering, which uses lasers to fuse the powder into solid material, the MJF printer uses a continuous sweeping motion to distribute agents and apply heat across the print bed layer by layer until the part is finished, MJF can produce high-quality parts at high speeds.

 This manufacturing process also does not require support structures to produce parts, making it possible to create complex geometries like internal channels or co-printed assemblies.
 MJF parts have mechanical properties comparable to injection-molded ones, but without the need for expensive tooling.